brettpetch/plex-cdn/README.md

 You'll need at a minimum a 1 Plex server, 1 instance of nginx running beside that Plex server, and 1 external server (IE a VPS) to effectively route traffic the way that this guide describes.
 If you have the ability, I'd try for a VPS in each region, after testing throughput to your origin and to your clients.

+> But wait...
+Couldn't I just use a 302 to the correct server for the region and not pay for R53?

+From my testing, this didn't work.
+It failed spectacularly.
+If you can get this to work, do give me a shout.
+I could be wrong, but my experience was that Plex client applications would not respond to 302s with rewrites from GeoIP DB mappings.

 ## Special Thanks

 Rox, for the amazing little ditty that makes plex cache images on the edge